Structure of Resource Theory of Block Coherence: Strictly Block Incoherent Operation

-We choose $\Delta$ such that it dephase any arbitrary state of dimension $d$ into two diagonal blocks of order $d_1 \times d_1$, $d_2 \times d_2$ respectively.
-So (5) holds for two off diagonal blocks. \\ Now from (5) we have for $i=0$ to $d_1-1$, $i'=0$ to $d_1-1$ and for $i=d_1$ to $d-1$, $i'=d_1$ to $d-1$. \\ \\ Since equation (5) holds for all off diagonal blocks of arbitrary states, so we can consider these states as $\frac{\ket{x}+\ket{y}}{\sqrt{2}}$, where $x$ varies from $0$ to $d_1-1$ and $y$ varies from $d_1$ to $d-1$.
-To get values of $f_{xy}^{l},\;l=0,1$, we choose two off diagonal blocks of states according to choice of $\Delta$, i.e., two off diagonal blocks of order $d_1 \times (d_{2}-d_{1})$ and $ (d_{2}-d_{1}) \times d_1$ respectively. \\ After substituting values of $f_{xy}^{0}$ in set of equations (6) and (7), we can show that if we choose any one element of diagonal block of order $d_1 \times d_1$ of $K_{n}$ to be non zero then corresponding off diagonal block of order $d_1 \times (d_2-d_1)$ is completely zero and vice versa.
-Similarly, by substituting values of $f_{xy}^{1}$ in set of equations (6) and (7), we can show that if we choose any one element of diagonal block of order $d_2 \times d_2$ of $K_n$ to be nonzero then corresponding off diagonal block of order $(d_2-d_1) \times d_1$ becomes completely zero and vice versa. \\ We can again decompose one or both the diagonal blocks of $k_n$ of order $d_1 \times d_1$ and $d_2 \times d_2$ into fewer dimensional blocks and apply same process without affecting previous result.
-Continuing this process upto finite number of times we can get our desired result.\\ We refer to appendix B for elaborate proof of five dimensional case. $\blacksquare$
+For any state $\sigma$ of dimension $d$, we first choose $\Delta$ as $\Delta\left[ \sigma \right]=\sum_{l=0}^1 P_l \sigma P_l$, where $P_0$ and $P_1$ are projectors of rank $d_1$ and $(d-d_1)$ respectively. \\ Now, from (5), we have for $i=0$ to $d_1-1$, $i'=0$ to $d_1-1$ and for $i=d_1$ to $d-1$, $i'=d_1$ to $d-1$. \\ \\ Here we choose $\sigma=\frac{\ket{x}+\ket{y}}{\sqrt{2}}$, where $x$ ranges from $0$ to $d_1-1$ and $y$ ranges from $d_1$ to $d-1$, then the off-diagonal blocks $B_{01}^{'}$ and $B_{10}^{'}$ can be formed by $P_0 \sigma P_1$ and $P_1 \sigma P_0$ and subsequently values of $f_{xy}^{01}$ and $f_{xy}^{10}$ can be obtained and we substitute these values in set of equations (6) and (7) properly.
+After substituting values of $f_{xy}^{01}$ and $f_{xy}^{10}$ in set of equations (6), we can show that if we choose any one element of diagonal block of order $d_1 \times d_1$ of $K_{n}$ to be non-zero then corresponding off-diagonal block of order $d_1 \times (d-d_1)$ is completely zero and vice versa.
+Similarly, by substituting values of $f_{xy}^{10}$ and $f_{xy}^{01}$ in set of equations (7), we can show that if we choose any one element of diagonal block of order $(d-d_1) \times (d-d_1)$ of $K_n$ to be non-zero then corresponding off-diagonal block of order $(d-d_1) \times d_1$ becomes completely zero and vice versa. \\ Proceeding like the case of BIO, one or both the diagonal blocks of order $d_1 \times d_1$ and $(d-d_1) \times (d-d_1)$ of $K_n$ can further be decomposed into fewer dimensional blocks and the same procedure can be followed for each block through the proper implementation of the result just discussed above.
+Decomposition into new fewer dimensional blocks clearly depends on the existence of non-zero elements in the previous higher dimensional blocks, i.e., we can repeat the process if we find any new block for which there is no non-zero element in both the column and row partitions of the corresponding block.
+We get the desired result by continuing this process for a finite number of times.
+We refer to Appendix B for elaborate proof of the dimensional case. $\square$\\ Now, we introduce a dilation protocol that can always be constructed in terms of Kraus operators representing SBIO, and this will certainly lead to the proper physical justification of SBIO.

+{\bf Theorem~3:} An operation on a system S is SBIO if it can be constructed from the following elementary processes using an ancilla $\alpha$ \begin{enumerate} \item Unitary operations on $\alpha$ controlled by higher rank projectors applied on S: $U=\sum_k P_k\otimes U_k.$ \item Measurements on $\alpha$ in any basis. \item Block incoherent unitary operations on S, with respect to the measurement outcome: $V_{\mu}=\sum_i P_{\pi_{\mu}(i)}C^{\mu}P_i.$ \end{enumerate}